-Like the maiden in the Song, who has after an encounter with the glory and splendor of her king begun to see the flaws in herself in a new light, so have the men and women of B'nei Yisrael, after the dramatic and wonderful descent of the Holy One's Manifest Presence into the camp, begun to see spots and wrinkles in themselves.
-Now we know how Adam and Chava felt in the Garden after they had ingested the fruit of the tree of knowledge.
+As it was with the maiden in the Song, who began to see the flaws in herself after an encounter with the splendor of her king, so it is with the men and women of B'nei Yisrael.
+Coinciding with the dramatic and wonderful descent of the Holy One's Manifest Presence into the camp, they began to see all kinds of spots and wrinkles in themselves.
+They now understood how Adam and Chava felt in the Garden after ingesting the fruit of the tree of knowledge.
 They thought they had their fallen state covered with fig leaves - until the Holy One revealed His Manifest Presence all around them.
 Now we know how Kayin felt.
 He thought he had buried his guilt over murdering Hevel underground along with his brother's body - until the Holy One invaded his space and spoke to him.
 The Holy One's Manifest Presence has that kind of effect on people.
 Once the shouting and falling on our faces phase passes, this 'sudden realization of the darkness that is in us' phase sets in.
 Hence, in the Book of Yeshayahu [Isaiah] we read that at the manifestation of the Holy One's glory even devout Yeshayahu suddenly became painfully aware that he had tamei lips and dwelt in the midst of a people of tamei lips4.